-The Gem has a male and female form that can spot each other in a crowd, even when people struggle to connect them.
+The Gem has a male and female form and they can spot each other in a crowd, even when people struggle to connect them.

 The Gem is a species of sexually dimorphic moth.
 This means the male and female have some feature that differs between them (beyond genitalia).
 In this case, it is coloration.
 Females are generally a dark maroonish-brown with a white discal spot on each wing; males are a lighter tawny brown with a dark discal spot on each wing.
 Both genders have a dark band or swath of color encompassing the spots, and a dark dash-like mark at the tips of the forewings.